legislation

 • STRAY ANIMALS; COMPANION ANIMALS

-Unfortunately, the language within this statute is blurry so commercial breeders and their lawyers have interpreted it to fit their circumstance.
-For instance, this law states: “Dogs and cats must be provided with food of sufficient quantity and quality.”
-(The definition of ‘sufficient’ varies.)
+NOTE: When reading laws, be aware of the use of language.
+In this statute, for instance, the following statements are made: “Dogs and cats must be provided with food of sufficient quantity and quality.”
+(The definition of ‘sufficient’ can vary.)
 Or “Confinement areas must be maintained at a temperature suitable for the animal involved.”
 (The definition of ‘suitable’ varies.)
 Or “Feeding and water receptacles must be kept clean.”
 (The definition of ‘clean’ varies.)
 Or “All dogs and cats must be provided the opportunity for periodic exercise.”
 (The definition of ‘periodic’ varies.)
 This law does state: “Exercise for 20 to 30 minutes and water must be provided at least once every eight hours;” however, per the law, this only applies to animals when they are being transported and shipped.

 OTHER MINNESOTA ANIMAL LAWS